TurBoss/blt/doc/parseargs.rst

   The following switches are valid.

   **-action** *actionName*
-    Specifies how to process the values.
+    Specifies how to process argument values.

     **append**
-      Append the argument value.
-If the argument is found on the command-line more than once, new values will be append to the list of values.
+      Append the value.
+If the argument is found on the command-line more than once, new values will be appended to a list of values.

     **store**
-      Set the argument value.
+      Set the value.
 If the argument is found on the command-line more than once, the new value will replace the old.

     **store_false**
       Set the current value to false.
+This replaces the old value.

     **store_true**
       Set the current value to true.
+This replaces the old value.

     The default is "store".